Adekunle27/Hooks-master/README.md

 - **Installation**: Easily install the package using npm.
 - **Usage**: Clear usage examples for the hooks, both for basic and advanced use cases.
-- **API Reference**: This section describes the function parameters and return values, making it easy for developers to understand how to use the hook.
+- **API Reference**: This section describes the function parameters and return values, making it easy for developers to understand how to use the hooks.